-The Samsung Galaxy Watch 3's fan-favorite bezel — the rotating bow on a $399 smartwatch — is every bit as satisfying as it seems.
+The Samsung Galaxy Watch 3's fan-favorite bezel — the rotating bow on a beautifully-packaged, $399 smartwatch — is every bit as satisfying as it seems.

 Though fidget-swiveling is great, life-saving health features like an FDA-approved ECG sensor and trip detection are better.
 Tack on SpO2 and VO2 Max readings, a vast library of watch faces and slimmed down design, and Samsung has found a winner in its next-generation wearable.

 There’s no question this is the best Android smartwatch (and best Samsung Galaxy 21 Ultra accessory) you can get now, but this Samsung Galaxy Watch 3 review explains how this new contender stacks up against the best smartwatches, as well as the category-leading Apple Watch Series 6.